fasrc/nebula-ceph-diamond-collector/README.md

 ## Optional config

 - nebula_template_prefix_variable - if needed to override for certain vms.
-This allows to set different diamond prefixes by using a onevm template variable
+This allows to set different diamond prefixes by using a onevm template variable; this can allow to set different storage schemas in graphite for different vms (e.g., shorter retention for test vms)
 - default_prefix - this is the default prefix to be added in diamond; defaults to 'nebulaceph'
 - optionally change diamond's instance_prefix, default is 'instances'